JCR-UK

 (29 October 1862 - 25 December 1921)

-London born Rev. J. Goldston, the son of Rev. Abraham Goldston (1833-1905), trained for the teaching profession, and served an apprentice at the Jews Orphan Asylum at Norwood.
+London born Rev. J. Goldston, the son of Rev. Abraham Goldston, trained for the teaching profession, and served an apprentice at the Jews Orphan Asylum at Norwood.
 He was headmaster of the Jacob Nathan School in Plymouth, Devon, for 27 years and, from 1907, served as minister of the local Devonport Synagogue.
-He later served in Swansea in about 1916.
-He died in London.
+He later moved to Swansea, Wales, and served as teacher, preacher and assistant reader at the Swansea Hebrew Congregation from about 1915 until 1920.
+He died in London shortly thereafter.
 One of his daughters, Hetta, married Rev. Isaac E. Miller.
-(Helen Fry's "The Jews of Plymouth", p.38; and Jolles's Encyclopaedia of British Chazanim, etc.)
+(Helen Fry's "The Jews of Plymouth", p.38; 1980 souvenir brochure of the Swansea congregation, p.55; and Jolles's Encyclopaedia, p.
+514.)

 Rabbi Yoni Golker